 07Don't Overdo Your Makeup

-For teen girls applying for a job, too much makeup won't be much help.
-Layering on the foundation, blush, lip gloss, and eye makeup is too much for an interview.
+For teenagers applying for a job, too much makeup won't be much help.
+Layering on foundation, blush, lip gloss, and eye makeup is too distracting for an interview.
 While it's good to look well-groomed and pulled together, this can be achieved with minimal makeup.
-Keep your makeup simple and pretty, and remember that a natural look is best.
+Keep your makeup simple, and remember that a natural look is best.

 08Avoid Too Much Perfume or Cologne

 Your perfume or cologne should not be able to be detected by your interviewer.
 Keep your perfume or cologne use to a minimum, so it doesn't become a distraction.
 In fact, you might want to avoid any scented sprays, just to be safe.
 Just make sure you are clean and well groomed.

 What Not to Wear on a Job Interview for Teens